David John Halfyard who died on 23 August 1996 was born in Winchmore Hill, North London on 3 April 1931.

 In both seasons he was that county’s leading wicket-taker.
 In 1973 he switched to neighbouring Northumberland, again being the leading wicket-taker.

 His umpiring career ceased in 1981 and, aged 51, he re-appeared briefly for Cornwall.
-From his initial trials with Surrey his career in good equality cricket had lasted 33 seasons.
+From his initial trials with Surrey his career in senior cricket had lasted 33 seasons.